 Across the country and on Capitol Hill, Complete Streets policies have been gaining traction as more places realize the benefits of having safe, accessible, and healthy streets in their communities.
-In 2012 alone, nearly 130 jurisdictions adopted a policy, building on the 140 that committed to Complete Streets in 2011.
-In total, 466 regional and local jurisdictions, 27 states, the Commonwealth of Puerto Rico, and the District of Columbia have adopted policies or have made written commitment to do so.
+In 2012 alone, nearly 150 jurisdictions adopted a policy.
+In total, 520+ regional and local jurisdictions, 27 states, the Commonwealth of Puerto Rico, and the District of Columbia have adopted policies or have made written commitment to do so.
 This Atlas notes places that have adopted some form of a Complete Streets policy.
-In many cases, full policy implementation takes several steps; for example, it could start with a resolution, then move to a more detailed ordinance or policy document.
+In many cases, full policy implementation requires changes and updates to plans, guides, and processes so that they are aligned with the high-level direction of the policy.

 Interactive Map of Regional and Local Policies